YimMenu-Lua/Samurais-Scripts/FEATURES.md

   - **Public Seating:**
     - Allows you to sit down on public seats and benches.
 Approach a bench in the game's world *(there are a bunch of them in Vespucci Beach)*, face it and when prompted, press [E] to sit down.
 You can sit up by pressing [E] again or [B] if you have the **Hands Up** feature from the **Self** tab enabled.
       > NOTE: This feature is not polished.
 For now you will have to face the bench/seat to end up sitting on it correctly, otherwise if you face the opposite direction from it and try to sit down, you will be placed in an awkward position.
+This is probably gonna get removed.
+I hate it.

 - **Improved [Object Spawner](https://github.com/xesdoog/object-spawner):**
   - Fixed a few bugs in the main script and added the ability to attach objects to your vehicle.